matth412/matth412.github.io/README.md

 <h3>Why I Like Gaming</h3>
 <p>
 Gaming is fun because it combines competition, creativity, and problem solving.
 Many games also have strong communities and teamwork.
-Having a commutity with shared interests is very important in helping you grow as a person.
+Having a community with shared interests is very important in helping you grow as a person.
 </p>

 <h3>My Favorite Types of Games</h3>